 2. Are shareholders worse off?

-The answer to both is no. In the same way that workers directly benefit from a successful, leading, globally competitive employer, shareholders are equally incentivized to procure top talent that is capable of making strategic leading decisions that singularly affect the health of the company.
+In the same way that workers directly benefit from a successful, leading, globally competitive employer, shareholders are incentivized to procure top talent that is capable of making strategic leading decisions that singularly affect the health of the company.
+It is only prudent for a candidate of any level to know and market their value.
+Thus, incentive-based recruitment is purely logical from the C-suite level to the shop floor.

 1. Is the fairness of public company CEO compensation in the domain of the company and its board or external regulators?